awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 + Health checks provided by Elastic Load Balancing\.
 + Your custom health checks\.

 The EC2 status checks are the default health checks for Amazon EC2 Auto Scaling and do not require any special configuration\.
 You can customize the default health checks conducted by your Auto Scaling group by specifying additional checks, however\.
-For more information, see [Adding Elastic Load Balancing Health Checks to an Auto Scaling Group](as-add-elb-healthcheck.md) and [Custom Health Checks](#as-configure-healthcheck)\.
+For more information, see [Adding ELB Health Checks](as-add-elb-healthcheck.md) and [Using Custom Health Checks](#as-configure-healthcheck)\.

 ## Determining Instance Health<a name="determine-instance-health"></a>

-After an instance is fully configured and passes the initial health checks, it is considered healthy by Amazon EC2 Auto Scaling and enters the `InService` state\.
-Amazon EC2 Auto Scaling periodically performs health checks on the instances in your Auto Scaling group and identifies any instances that are unhealthy\.
+After an instance is fully configured and passes the initial health checks, it is considered healthy by Amazon EC2 Auto Scaling\.
+Amazon EC2 Auto Scaling checks that the instances within the Auto Scaling group are running and in good shape by periodically checking the health state of the instances\.
+When it determines that an instance is unhealthy, it terminates that instance and launches a new one\.
+This helps in maintaining the number of running instances at the minimum number \(or desired number, if specified\) that you defined\.

 Amazon EC2 Auto Scaling health checks use the results of the Amazon EC2 status checks to determine the health status of an instance\.
 If the instance is in any state other than `running` or if the system status is `impaired`, Amazon EC2 Auto Scaling considers the instance to be unhealthy and launches a replacement instance\.
 This includes when the instance has any of the following states:
 + `stopping`